Knowledge

 Scaling: Cloud systems are expandable at the click of a button, making them hugely scalable and growing with your business

 Integration: SaaS tools are usually ideally suited to be connected with other apps.
-We emphasise this advantage in the following.
+We emphasize this advantage in the following.

 So SaaS is specifically about software.
 However, the term software is very broad and the SaaS industry is growing and growing.
 Whether project management, ERP, marketing, CRM, newsletter mailing or human resources, there are countless SaaS tools for all areas.
 The trend of the past years and decades is clear: for the past 20 years, more and more companies have been founded every year that pursue a SaaS business model.
 And the industry's turnover is growing, of course.